joonas-ahola/vanishing_cyclotomics/README.md

 Inputs:
 - vec_pf_primes, a vector of primes q for F_q.
 - ub: value for the upper bound for prime p.
-- x: value at which cyclotomic polynomial is evaluated
+- x: value at which cyclotomic polynomial is evaluated, the variable accepts only even values.
 -------------------------------------------------------------------------------------------
 IMPORTANT: the code will not compile without modifying 'mathru' library at one line: